jadecobra/python_tdd_exercises/source/conventions.rst

 .. _conventions_dictionaries:

 *********************************************************************************
-dictionaries
+dictionaries/mappings
 *********************************************************************************

-Dictionaries/Mappings are also represented with curly braces/brackets but have key/value pairs
+:ref:`Dictionaries/Mappings<dictionaries>` are also represented with curly braces/brackets but have key/value pairs

 .. code-block:: python